libuv/libuv/docs/src/fs.rst

 allowed to be NULL.
 If the callback is NULL the request is completed synchronously, otherwise it will be performed asynchronously.

-All file operations are run on the threadpool, see :ref:`threadpool` for information on the threadpool size.
+All file operations are run on the threadpool.
+See :ref:`threadpool` for information on the threadpool size.